Skip to main content

 I've found it helpful to ask myself:

-Consider those last two questions again, more slowly this time.
+Consider that question again, more slowly this time.

-We're going to explore what it means to find the right team.
+We’ll explore what it means to find the right kind of support.

 Note: Reading this on your phone?
 You can click the double lines on the top left to move through site topics, and the double lines on the top right will take you to the "About Us" page.